abdellahML/challenge-data-analysis/README.md

 ## Description

 In this project we clean, analyse and interpret the data from the immoweb website.
-You can fin the pdf with some explanation of the result, but you can have more result if you run the files by yourself.
+You can find the pdf with some explanation of the result, but you can have more result if you run the files by yourself.

 ## Usage